 The anus lacks natural lubrication

-Unlike the vagina, the anus does not produce any lubrication for sexual activity.
+Unlike the vagina, the anus and bowel does not produce any lubrication for sexual activity.
 When a woman is aroused, the vagina provides its own lubricant for sex.
-The anus, however, does not and therefore it is important to make sure you have plenty of lubricant handy.
+The anus, however, does not self-lubricate and therefore it is important to make sure you have plenty of lubricant handy.
 Ensure the penis, finger or toy is well lubricated before penetration, as penetration without lubrication can tear the delicate tissue inside the anus, potentially leading to an undesirable situation of pain and bleeding.

 The anus has a muscle that must relax to allow comfortable penetration

-For anal sex, it’s important that the sphincter muscle is relaxed.
+For anal sex, it’s important that the sphincter muscles are relaxed.
 Not only does it make the whole experience more pleasurable, it reduces the risk of injury or discomfort.
 Relaxation involves patience from you and your partner.
 Starting slow, using smaller objects such as small sex toys or fingers may allow the introduction of objects to be staged over time, so you become more comfortable and progress at a pace that suits you.

 Just like the rest of our body, the anus has bacteria